XimenaSaldarriaga/XimenaSaldarriaga/README.md

 <hr/>

-- 🔭 I’m currently working on **Bootcamp Makaia**
+- 📚 I’m currently learning on **Bootcamp Makaia**

-- 🌱 I’m currently learning **React and development projects with other technologies**
+- 💻 I’m currently learning **React and development projects with other technologies**

 - 📫 How to reach me **ximenasaldarriagav@gmail.com**